louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 DISCUSSION

 Hemorrhoids are a common clinical entity; minor improvement in their treatment will benefit many people.
 Transanal suture mucopexy has addressed the core factors in the treatment of hemorrhoids by simple, repeatable suturing, and it avoids excision of engorged hemorrhoids, rectal mucosa‚ or anoderm.
 Pain is the major changing factor in the treatment of hemorrhoids.
 Transanal suture mucopexy was used in 5634 consecutive cases of hemorrhoids.
 Minimal pain of visual analog score 1 to 2 was noted in 5308 cases, and 126 (2.2%) patients reported a dull pain of visual analog score 2 to 3 on the second postoperative day.
 They were given paracetamol (500 mg) as an analgesic.
 Transanal suture mucopexy is a less painful procedure than conventional hemorrhoidectomy.
 As there is no perianal or anal wound, no painful dressings or sitz baths are required.

 We compare this new procedure primarily with the Milligan Morgan hemorrhoidectomy, stapled hemorrhoidopexy, and Doppler-guided hemorrhoid artery ligation procedures with respect to pain, safety, bleeding, hospital stay, recurrence, incontinence, cost, and early resumption of work.

-The Milligan-Morgan hemorrhoidectomy—the gold standard procedure—is painful and requires 2 to 3 days’ hospitalization in India.
-Sitz baths, dressings, and heavy analgesics or sedation are necessary.Stapled hemorrhoidopexy was described by Longoas a less painful procedure; however, postoperative pain has been observed in 25% and local discomfort in 38% of cases.
-Intervention for the removal of granuloma, infection‚ or staples is required in 3% to 11% of patients to reduce pain.In 1995, Morinaga reported a new technique to locate the terminal branches of the superior hemorrhoid artery by Doppler.
+The Milligan-Morgan hemorrhoidectomy — the gold standard procedure — is painful and requires 2 to 3 days' hospitalization in India.
+Sitz baths, dressings, and heavy analgesics or sedation are necessary.
+Stapled hemorrhoidopexy was described by Longoas a less painful procedure; however, postoperative pain has been observed in 25% and local discomfort in 38% of cases.
+Intervention for the removal of granuloma, infection‚ or staples is required in 3% to 11% of patients to reduce pain.
+In 1995, Morinaga reported a new technique to locate the terminal branches of the superior hemorrhoid artery by Doppler.
 These are identified and ligated using a figure 8 suture at the Doppler-located position, 4- to 6- cm proximal to the dentate line.
 It is a less painful procedure.
 The anorectal repair procedure, involving plication of the anal mucosa, is used for prolapsed grade III and IV hemorrhoids and is associated with a certain amount of pain.

 ---

 ### A systematic review of the patient burden of Crohn's disease-related rectovaginal and anovaginal fistulas [^efd0b004].
 BMC Gastroenterology (2022).
 Medium credibility.

 In addition to the surgical and procedural burden, this SLR indicated that patients with RVF/AVF report a heavy medication burden for both CD and fistula.
 For example, 94% of patients (48/51) who underwent treatment for RVF during 1998–2005 had received previous medication therapy, though it is unclear whether this was therapy for CD or fistula, specifically.
 Seven of the 12 studies reporting on treatment patterns provided details on prior use of medications to manage CD and/or fistula.
 In a hospital-based study of 65 women who underwent surgery to close a RVF, 40% (26/65) had taken immunomodulators and 30.8% (20/65) had taken steroids within 3 months prior to surgery.
-Reported medications include anti-TNF biologics, corticosteroids, azathioprine, methotrexate, 6 mercaptopurine, and antibiotics [,–,,,] (Table 3).
+Reported medications include anti-TNF biologics, corticosteroids, azathioprine, methotrexate, 6 mercaptopurine, and antibiotics (Table 3).

 In addition to these surgical and medical treatments, other treatments for CD and RVF/AVF may include conservative management techniques, such as local wound debridement, a low residue diet, and sitz baths, although the data for these approaches are not enumerated in the literature.